icub-tech-iit/documentation/docs/ft_sensors/ft_sensors.md

   </figure>
 </center>

-### FT58 assembly on iCub3
+### FT58 assembly on iCub 3
 ---

-The FT58 sensor is assembled on iCub3 as represented in th following pictures.
+The FT58 sensor is assembled on iCub 3 as represented in th following pictures.
 The top interface is fixed with 6 M4x12 UNI 5933 countersunk hex. screws (cod.
 V4-12--_-_U5933_C).
 The recommended tightening torque is 2Nm.